How to File Bankruptcy and Keep Your House: What You Need to Know

 If you’re dealing with overwhelming debt, you may be wondering how to file bankruptcy and keep your house at the same time.
 Many homeowners worry that filing will automatically lead to foreclosure, but that’s not always true.

-Whether you file Chapter 7 or Chapter 13, there are legal strategies that may allow you to keep your home and still get debt relief.
+Whether you file Chapter 7 or Chapter 13, there are legal strategies that may help address debt while allowing some homeowners to retain their homes.

-The first benefit of filing bankruptcy is the automatic stay—a legal order that stops all collections, including foreclosure.
+The first benefit of filing bankruptcy is the automatic stay—a legal order that generally pauses collection activity, including foreclosure proceedings.
 From the moment you file, mortgage lenders must pause their efforts to repossess your home.

 A major part of how to file bankruptcy and keep your house depends on state or federal homestead exemptions.
-These exemptions let you protect a portion—or in some states, all—of the equity you have in your home.
+These exemptions may allow protection of a portion of home equity, depending on applicable limits.

 For example:

 Bankruptcy doesn’t erase your mortgage—it only affects your obligation to pay unsecured debts.
-If you’re behind on mortgage payments, Chapter 13 may allow you to catch up over time.
+If you’re behind on mortgage payments, Chapter 13 may provide a structured repayment process for past-due amounts.

-If you’re current on payments and your equity is protected, Chapter 7 may allow you to discharge credit card and medical debts while keeping your home intact.
+If you’re current on payments and your equity is protected, Chapter 7 may allow you to seek discharge of certain unsecured debts while continuing mortgage obligations.

 Chapter 7 is often called “liquidation bankruptcy.”
 If you have little equity or can fully protect it with exemptions, you may be able to keep your house, but you must stay current on your mortgage.
 If you’re behind on payments and can’t catch up, you risk losing the home even under Chapter 7.

 Chapter 13 may be ideal if you’re behind on your mortgage.
-It creates a 3–5 year repayment plan, allowing you to catch up on past-due payments while stopping foreclosure.
+It creates a 3–5 year repayment plan, allowing you to address past-due payments while foreclosure proceedings are pending.

 This chapter is especially helpful for: